 Bots Are Still Missing Important Data

 One of the key advantages of bots is their ability to track user data at a speed and ease that humans cannot.
 However, unlike with mobile applications, in-depth analytics for bots are not as easy to come by.

 Because of this lack of data, companies are currently unable to extract crucial data about their clientele that would allow them to serve them better.
 Nevertheless, now is still the time to add bot marketing to your strategy as the day will soon come where this data will be available.

 Creating a Successful Bot Marketing Strategy

 Despite the fact that robots are not yet taking over the world, bots could be the next go-to tool for marketers across the spectrum.
 Chatbots are entering the mainstream of a marketing strategy and acting quickly could position you miles ahead of your competitors.

-Chatbots are not new, but as we mentioned above, the technology driving them is evolving quickly.
-By being a first mover you will be able to not only innovate faster than others in your industry but also mark your spot as a leader in the space.
+Chatbots are not new, but as we mentioned above, the technology driving them is evolving rapidly.
+By being a first mover, you will be able to not only innovate faster than others in your industry but also mark your spot as a leader in the space.
 The Economist highlights the chatbot epidemic as a larger, growing trend towards text-based services, one you shouldn’t miss out on.

 Don’t Over Complicate Your Bot